-With term life, you can choose exactly how long you will be covered.
+With term life, you can choose how long you will be covered.
 Some of our clients find it helpful to match their coverage length with various milestones, like paying off a mortgage or seeing their children through college.
-Whatever your needs are, you can build a custom term policy and convert to a permanent policy later.
+Keep it simple: Put some protection in place today, and then change your coverage as life changes down the road.

-This may be the right choice for people who need protection at the lowest initial cost and may want to convert to a permanent policy soon.
+A yearly renewable term product may be the right choice for people who need protection at the lowest initial cost and may want to convert to a permanent policy soon.
 Premiums start out lower than those for a level premium product, and then they gradually increase each year for as long as you choose to keep your coverage.

-You might consider this product if you want predictable payments.
-You can lock in level premiums for 10 to 20 years and make plans knowing your payments won’t change.
+You might consider a level premium term policy if you want predictable payments.
+You can lock in level premiums for 10, 15, or 20 years and make plans knowing your payments won’t change.
 After the level premium paying period ends, if you want to keep the coverage, premiums will increase annually.